vexthecoder/OysterDetector/README.md

 - Reverse engineering is prohibited
 - No user data is collected or transmitted

-For full terms, see the Credits tab in the application.
+For full terms, click `Need Help?
+Click Me!` while on the Credits tab and scroll to the bottom.